2025 Nissan Prices: MSRP, Invoice Price, Dealer Cost, and Holdback

 RydeShopper provides an online tool to find the invoice price of any specific model and trim level.

-With the tool, all you have to do is insert your basic info, and an itemized list gets emailed immediately to you detailing the current MSRP and invoice for the selected make, model, and trim.
+With the tool, you insert your basic info, and an itemized list detailing the current MSRP and invoice for the selected make, model, and trim are emailed immediately to you.

 The Difference Between Nissan Invoice Price and Dealer Cost